doombubbles/bg3-mods/README.md

 **Gloves of the Arcane Warrior** - Most of the effects of Daredevil Gloves, Gloves of Battlemage's Power and Arcane Striker's Gloves.
 Combine using a "Practical Caster's Guide to Glove Making" found in the Sorcerous Vault.

+**Gloves of Crossbowmanship** - You gain Proficiency with heavy and hand crossbows.
+In addition, your ranged weapon attacks deal an additional 2 damage.
+Sold by Grat the Trader.

+**Ironheart Bow, Mindweave Bow, Owlfeather Bow, Silvertongue Bow** - Variants of the Titanstring Bow that use CON/INT/WIS/CHA.
+Also sold by Brem in the Zhentarim Hideout or Lann Tarv in Moonrise Towers.

 <!-- **Ring of Arcane Ferocity** - Your Arcane Acuity also applies its bonus to weapon attack rolls. -->

 ### Wyrmling Staves